 The Gallery of Small Works Exhibition is an exciting new opportunity for Tasmanian artists to produce and exhibit original works while contributing to the renewal of Triabunna.
 This new annual exhibition will promote artists to international visitors who flood the east coast of Tasmania in the tourist season.
-The exhibition will be lunched in Triabunna on January 4th 2013.
+The exhibition will be launched in Triabunna, 4 January 2013.

 Any stretched canvas up to 15cm x 15cm is suitable for use, with both canvas and application forms available from…